Pocahontas Family Tree

 - Extra children of Thomas Rolfe?
 Actually, there could have been.
 These stories are intriguing, and plausible to varying degrees.
 Only his daughter Jane Rolfe is undisputed, and there is very little documentation on her.
 There are proponents of a second daughter, Anne Rolfe, by what would have been Thomas' first wife in England, who married an Elwyn and had numerous descendants.
 Some items said to have belonged to Pocahontas, such as her earrings, were passed down in the family for years.
 That claim has been accepted by the Pocahontas Foundation.

-Clack.
+- Jane Bolling, daughter of Jane Rolfe and Col. Robert Bolling, sister of Col. John Bolling, and later wife of Rev. James Clack.
 Sorry.
 There are plenty of Jane Bollings, but Col. John Bolling was the only child of Jane Rolfe.
 Rev. Clack certainly married someone who had his three children, but she wasn't the daughter of Col. Robert Bolling and Jane Rolfe.
-You can read her "non-biography" though.
+Here is a reasoned argument to the contrary though.

 - John 1737-179?